Ziv33/WebComputationalGraph/README.md

 ## Documentation (Javadoc)

-Full API documentation has been generated and is available at **[doc/index.html](doc/index.html)**.
-Click the link (or open the file directly in a browser) to browse the complete API reference, including usage examples for `HTTPServer`, `Servlet`, `Agent`, and `Graph`.
+Full API documentation has been generated and is available **[here](https://html-preview.github.io/?url=https://github.com/Ziv33/WebComputationalGraph/blob/main/doc/index.html)**.
+Click the link to browse the complete API reference, including usage examples for `HTTPServer`, `Servlet`, `Agent`, and `Graph`.

 ## Demo Video

-A walkthrough of the project — background, design, and a live demo of configuration upload, graph visualization, and message publishing — is available at: **[add link here]**
+A walkthrough of the project — background, design, and a live demo of configuration upload, graph visualization, and message publishing — is available **[here]**

 The slides used in the presentation can be found in: [WebComputationalGraphPresentation.pptx](WebComputationalGraphPresentation.pptx).